 If your child still has a lot of their baby teeth in at the age of nine or 10, it might be time to talk to a professional.
 Likewise, a professional should be sought out if your child has permanent teeth not coming in after a baby tooth has fallen out on its own.
 You may even find that the permanent tooth is coming in while the baby tooth is still in place, making the new tooth come in at a weird angle and requiring the need for extensive orthodontic work.
 It is best to get the help of a professional when it concerns your child’s treatment options.

 When it comes to the health of your child’s smile, McDermott Orthodontics is there to help create healthy and full smiles.
-If you’re ready to talk to a professional when it concerns your child’s baby and permanent teeth, McDermott Orthodontics is ready to schedule a consultation appointment for them.
+If you’re ready to talk to a professional when it concerns your child’s baby and permanent teeth, Dr. McDermott is ready to schedule a consultation appointment for you.

 Like what you read?
 Comment below or CLICK on an APP LOGO to follow us and share the conversation